flexera-public/policy_templates/cost/forecasting/moving_average_forecast/README.md

 - *Billing Center Name* - List of Billing Center Names to check
 - *Lookback Months* - Number of months to lookback to generate forecast
-- *Months to forecast* - Number of months in the future to forecast
+- *Months to use to calculate moving average* - Number of months to use to calculate moving average - 3,6
 - *Cost Metric* - specify options for amortized vs non-amortized and blended vs unblended costs
 - *Email addresses* - A list of email addresses to notify